Get PulmCCM’s Weekly Email Update

 Could falling Eh be the physiological explanation for the pulsatile venous velocity patterns seen in heart failure patients [7, 8] and post-cardiac surgery patients [9-12], or are there more universal principles at play?

-If we consider the venous return curve with a perfectly performing heart [i.e. Eh = 1.0, or a vertical line], then the area under this [volume-pressure] curve represents the total energy [in Joules] of the system [figure 2].
+If we consider the venous return curve with a perfectly performing heart [i.e. Eh = 1.0, or a vertical line], then the area under this [volume-pressure] curve represents the total energy [in joules] of the system [figure 2].
 Recall that work over time is power [in Watts] such that if stroke volume becomes cardiac output [i.e. volume over time], then the area under the curve is total power.
 Thus, an increase in Pmsa increases the total power ‘available’ to the system.
 From the Guytonian perspective, the heart can only ‘impede’ venous return, should the heart not keep right atrial pressure near maximal venous return – typically atmospheric pressure [3, 13].Accordingly, an imperfectly performing heart has its slope shifted down and rightwards [figure 3A].
-The area under the cardiac function curve also represents the power performed by the heart to move flow forward.
+The area under the cardiac function curve represents passive filling energy.
 There is an additional power transferred from the venous capacitance beds towards the heart; in effect, this is the conversion of ‘potential work/power’ to ‘kinetic work/power’ from the elastic recoil of the venous vasculature.
-Thus, when Eh is poor, there is a large portion of cardiac power relative to kinetic venous return power [Figure 3A, blue relative to purple shade]; that is, ‘veno-cardiac uncoupling.’
-High cardiac potential work/power [see part 1] relative to low kinetic venous return power may explain the reflected Doppler velocities seen in the great veins of patients with poor cardiac function and/or high Pmsf relative to cardiac function.
+Thus, when Eh is poor, there is a large portion of cardiac filling power relative to kinetic venous return power [Figure 3A, purple relative to blue shade]; that is, ‘veno-cardiac uncoupling.’
+High potential work/power [see part 1] relative to low kinetic venous return power may explain the reflected Doppler velocities seen in the great veins of patients with poor cardiac function and/or high Pmsf relative to cardiac function.
 Further, 'veno-cardiac uncoupling' suggests a large fraction of ‘potential venous return power’ [red shade] acting upon the veins, venules and organs.
 Could this be an arbiter of organ dysfunction – analogous to the mechanical power as a mediator of lung injury?

 Interestingly, the physiology espoused by Parkin and Learning has been used to study cardiac power relative to Pmsf as a predictor of volume responsiveness [4, 5]; cardiac power in their studies is different from that described in figure 3 and is defined as cardiac output multiplied by MAP.
 Nevertheless, cardiac power efficiency levels-off in-step with the plateau of the Frank-Starling curve .Venous Doppler: clinical implications